Protecting our Seniors

 The Port Authority of New York and New Jersey has been out of control for decades.
 It operates critical transportation infrastructure, including the George Washington Bridge, and oversees a budget of $7 billion, which is larger than the budget of 26 states combined.
 Yet, it is unclear how those funds are spent or whether the public interest is truly served.

 It has been said that the moral test of government is how it treats its most vulnerable.
-When the new legislative session began a few weeks ago, I was reappointed to Chair the Assembly Human Services Committee.
 My mission is to make sure that New Jersey meets that test and fulfills its obligation to protect and support individuals with special needs and their families.

 In recent years, we have made progress in how our state treats individuals with disabilities.
 We now have a registry of caretakers

 who abuse clients, require the Department of Human Services to provide greater information to families on available services and programs as they make long-term plans, and have greater oversight of community care residences.
 We have even made efforts to reduce the stigma by removing the word "retarded" from state statutes.

 Additionally, I authored New Jersey's landmark law to prevent abuse and neglect in group homes.
 The Stephen Komninos Law requires the State to conduct regular visits in group homes, it also mandates that facilities notify families within a set timeframe when an individual is injured.

 District 37 has the potential to be an economic hub for Bergen County and Northern New Jersey.
 The district has diverse and energetic communities, historic downtown areas, and cultural centers, such as the Bergen Performing Arts Center in Englewood, which I was proud to play a leadership role in revitalizing in 2004.